-Pleasant Valley closed in 1926 with the impending opening of Magnolia School.
-In 1929, the Seattle School District purchased a larger piece of property some 6-7 blocks to the west, which also bordered on Dravus Street, in anticipation of adding a high school there.
+Pleasant Valley closed in 1926 with the impending opening of Magnolia School in 1927.
+In 1929, the Seattle School District purchased a larger piece of property some 6-7 blocks to the west, which bordered on Dravus Street, in anticipation of adding a high school there.

 Two decades after Pleasant Valley closed, Magnolia School was overcrowded.
-In October 1947, citizens from the Magnolia neighborhood met with the school board to discuss the possibility of building a new elementary school in the area.
-Choosing a site was not a problem.
-Although the 33rd Avenue W site had been sold, the Dravus Street site was undeveloped.
+In October 1947, citizens from the Magnolia neighborhood met with the school board to discuss building a new elementary school in the area.
+Though the 33rd Avenue W site had been sold, choosing a site was not a problem since the Dravus Street site was still undeveloped.